zonca/beginners-lessons/bash-git.md

 Bash lesson for beginners
 ========================

+More extended version of the material covered here on [Software Carpentry](http://software-carpentry.org/v5/)

 ## Introduction

 What it is? command line text only interface to filesystem (like file manager GUI) + execute commands on files (like double clicking or open with menu in file manager GUI)